-With the new program, there are three subsidy levels available, depending on an applicant’s household income and the number of people in their household*.
-The subsidy levels are as follows:
+There are three subsidy levels available, depending on an applicant’s household income and the number of people in their household*.

 number of people in the household | 1 | 2 | 3 | 4 | 5 | 6 | 7+ |